mantidproject/mantid/docs/source/release/v3.10.0/diffraction.rst

 Single Crystal Diffraction
 --------------------------

-- A new HB3A instrument definition file, for its 512 x 512 detector
+- A new HB3A instrument definition file, for its 512 x 512 detector, is created.
+Its valid period is from February 2017 to late April 2017.
+- An IDF for HB3A with 256 by 256 detectors was created.
+It was dated from late April 2017 because its original detector has been switched back.
 - New algorithm :ref:`DeltaPDF3D <algm-DeltaPDF3D>` for calculating the 3D-deltaPDF from a HKL MDHistoWorkspace